About Sisson Kayaks

 In the spring of 1966 Grahame was introduced to river kayaking by Alan Eskrick, a Nelson Ski Club friend who had moved from Martin (true home of modern kayaking in NZ) with two folding PBK kayaks, of his own manufacture.
 What a terrifying and satisfying day we had on the snow-melt fuelled Wairau!
 I have the photos to prove it.

 Following that trip, about twelve Nelson Ski Club members were energised to make their own PBK folding kayaks.
 These kayaks have many timber dowels that need resizing to fit the connecting tubes.
-My lathe was busy.
-Then I moved to Masterton and hydroplane racing for five years.
-Repairing the hydroplane lead me into polyester fibreglass skills.
+My metal lathe was covered in wood shavings.
+Then I moved to Masterton and I took up hydroplane racing for five years.
+Repairing the hydroplane cowlings lead me to polyester fibreglassing skills.

 Tradesmen painting my neighbours home in 1974 smelled the polyester resin used in the make the timber treatment equipment.
-They were into canoeing.
-They came over to talk – and soon a kayak ‘plug’ was made available.
+They were “canoeists”.
+They followed the smell – and soon a modern fibreglass kayak ‘plug’ was made available to me.

-The very first fibreglass Lettman Slipper kayak was made as a “hobby” in 1975.
+This very first fibreglass Lettman Slipper kayak was made as a “hobby” in 1975.
 It was sold (by my workshop landlord) the same evening it was finished – before we had the opportunity to return to test it.
 By 11am the next day we held nine forward orders for these German designed kayaks.
 Lettmen had gifted the design to the nation following the 1973 Commonwealth Games in Christchurch.
 This was in all ways the accidental business venture!
+I have yet to decide to become a kayak manufacturer.

 Alongside the continuing metal work production the kayak and open canoe range was rapidly expanded.